fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

     'T when 'T: struct
     'T when 'T: not struct
 ```
-A new constraints is added:
+A new constraint is added:
 ```fsharp
     'T when 'T: not null
 ```